lukensmall/pkg_ping/README.md

 -vvv (an additional -v) will also show ftp call output to mirrors; which includes a progress bar.

--vvvv (an additional -v) will also show dns lookup output.
+-vvvv (an additional -v) will also show dns lookup output if -d is not used.

 -V will stop all output except error messages.
-It overrides all -v instances; useful if run from a script.
+It overrides all -v instances.
+   It's useful I suppose, if run from a script or daemon as root.

 pkg_ping will shorten the timeout period to the download time of the fastest previous mirror throughout execution if no -v or if -V is used, so if you want the fastest single result, don't use -v or run pkg_ping as root and choose -V